isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-subscribe.md

+---
+title: Subscribe and Request Access to On Demand Premium Inventory Deals
+description: Subscribe and Request Access to On Demand Premium Inventory Deals
+---
-# Subscribe and Request Access to On Demand Premium Inventory Deals {#on-demand-inventory-subscribe}
+# Subscribe and Request Access to On Demand Premium Inventory Deals

 *Not available to users with the account types Ad Network, Publisher Audience Extension, and Other; advertisers with the category Other; and resellers*